 msgcat msgcat= pathname Default: LINUX: install_dirlprod_verlarchl analysis.msg Windows: install_dir\prod_ver\arch\ analysis.msg The "msgcat" keyword specifies an almessage text used for many MSC Nasmessage file to include message text the compile the new catalog using the MS using this keyword. tran messages nat is more ap s.
-A site or user can modify the oppropriate to their operations, Example: nast_ver ex msgcat=m; - This example will use the file "mycat.n titled Customizing the Message Catalog, 4 information.
+A site or user can modify the oppropriate to their operations, Example: nast_ver example msgcat=mycat.msg This example will use the file "mycat.n titled Customizing the Message Catalog, 4 information.
 Note: Message catalogs are computer-dependent, "Binary File Compatibility", identifies the systems that are binary compatible; binary compatible systems can use the same message file. nastran nastran keyword=value Default: None

 Specifies a value for the NASTRAN statement.
 Note: This keyword can only be specified in an RC file.
 If the last character of the keyword value is a comma, or a quote or parenthetic expression is open, the next line in the RC file is considered a continuation.
 The statement will continue until the quote or parenthetic expression is closed and a line that is not ended by a comma is found. ncmd ncmd=command Default: print msg write user tty Specifies an alternate job completion notification command (see the "notify" keyword).
 If this keyword is being set on the command line, and command contains embedded spaces, enclose command in quotes.
 If the specified command contains the replaced by the text "MSC Nastran jo • Example: ncmd="pr: cample notify=yes int {} {} \$(whoami)" At the end of the job, mail is sent to the user submitting the job.
 The braces in the "ncmd" value are replaced by the job completion text, and the modified command is run: print "MSC/NASTRAN job example completed" mail -s "MSC/NASTRAN job example completed" user Windows example: nast_ver e done" xample "ncmd=echo The word "done" will be printed in the command window when the job completes. newhess newhess=number Default: See the MSC Nastran Quick Reference Guide.
-Requests the complex eigenvalue method.
-This keyword may also be set with the "sys108" command line keyword.
-See EIGC in the MSC Nastran Quick Reference Guide, and the MSC Nastran Numerical Methods User's Guide for information on the default value and legal values for this keyword. news news=yes,no,auto Default: Yes Displays the news file (install_dirlprodinstall_dir\prod_ver\nast\news.txt on specified, the news file is only displaye it was displayed for you.
+Requests the complex eigenvalue meth "sys108" command line keyword.
+See Guide , and the MSC Nastran Numeric the default value and legal values for t EIGC in the A al Methods U MSC Nastran Quick Reference Iser's Guide for information on news news=yes,no,auto Default: Yes Displays the news file (install_dirlprodinstall_dir\prod_ver\nast\news.txt on specified, the news file is only displaye it was displayed for you.
 If "yes" is spefile regardless of when it was last chang displayed in the F06 file.
 Windows) in d if it has been cified, the ne n the F06 file.
 If "auto" is en modified since the last time ews file is displayed in the F06 Example: nast_ver ex cample news=yes The news file is displayed in the F06 file after the title page block.